firdousalam/Interview-Question/README.md

 # Nodejs Interview-Question

-Interview Questions
-Node.js
-Q1: What do you mean by Asynchronous API? ☆☆
+# Q1: What do you mean by Asynchronous API?

 Answer: All APIs of Node.js library are aynchronous that is non-blocking.
 It essentially means a Node.js based server never waits for a API to return data.
 Server moves to next API after calling it and a notification mechanism of Events of Node.js helps server to get response from the previous API call.

 Source: tutorialspoint.com

-Q2: What are the benefits of using Node.js? ☆☆
+# Q2: What are the benefits of using Node.js? ☆☆

 Answer: Following are main benefits of using Node.js

 Aynchronous and Event Driven - All APIs of Node.js library are aynchronous that is non-blocking.
 It essentially means a Node.js based server never waits for a API to return data.
 Server moves to next API after calling it and a notification mechanism of Events of Node.js helps server to get response from the previous API call.